-Oranmore Arts Festival, through Galway 2020’s Small Towns Big Ideas programme will host ‘It Takes a Village’, a series of workshops that offer participants the opportunity to allow imaginations to run riot and virtually create the village of their dreams.
+Oranmore Arts Festival, through Galway 2020’s Small Towns Big Ideas programme hosted ‘It Takes a Village’, a series of workshops that offered participants the opportunity to allow imaginations to run riot and virtually create the village of their dreams.

-With the participation of the community, the project will provide a platform for discussion on the design of the village of Oranmore, supported by experts in the field.
-It will provide an opportunity to explore and learn about urban design, using a familiar local space.
+With the participation of the community, the project provided a platform for discussion on the design of the village of Oranmore, supported by experts in the field.
+It provided an opportunity to explore and learn about urban design, using a familiar local space.

-Participants will be invited to attend a lecture by an urban design specialist in the morning, followed by tea, coffee and a short discussion.
-This will be followed by a virtual introduction to the site or local space and some further urban design theory.
-Following lunch, participants will learn 3D computer modelling skills and will be provided with a 3D model of an existing space in the village, allowing for their own interpretations and ideas to be applied.
+Participants were invited to attend a lecture by an urban design specialist in the morning, followed by tea, coffee and a short discussion.
+This was followed by a virtual introduction to the site or local space and some further urban design theory.
+Following lunch, participants learnt 3D computer modelling skills and were provided with a 3D model of an existing space in the village, which allowed for their own interpretations and ideas to be applied.

-The first workshop, taking place on Saturday 17 November, will include a lecture by Kevin Leyden, Professor of Political Science and Public Policy at NUI Galway.
-Professor Leyden’s research focuses primarily on the relationship between urban design, social capital, health, and urban liveability.
-His most recent paper titled Rethinking Zoning for People: Utilizing the Concept of the Village offers an insightful perspective on the types of places people want to live in and be in.
+The first workshop, took place on Saturday 17 November, and included a lecture by Kevin Leyden, Professor of Political Science and Public Policy at NUI Galway.
+Professor Leyden’s research focused primarily on the relationship between urban design, social capital, health, and urban liveability.

-Following the workshop, participants are invited to develop their ideas using free online software and exhibit as part of the Oranmore Arts Festival in May 2019.
+Following the workshop, participants were invited to develop their ideas using free online software and exhibit as part of the Oranmore Arts Festival in May 2019.